Jonniebarnsley/Pyrenees/README.md

 ## Data

+To download tas and pr data for the historical, rcp26 and rcp85 experiments, simply type:

+        python ESGF_download.py

-Follow the code in ESGF_download.ipynb to download CORDEX data from the ESGF data servers to your local data directory.
+Or, to access different datasets, follow the instructions in ESGF_download.ipynb to customise your download.